DanielMFernandes/CCNA_Course_Notes/Course_Notes/REST_APIs.md

 - When a REST client makes an API call (request) to a REST server, it will send an HTTP request like the one above

-> 💡 REST APIs do NOT have to use HTTP for communication, although HTTP is the most common choice
+💡 REST APIs do not have to use HTTP for communication, although HTTP is the most common choice

 ---

 HTTP RESPONSE :

-- The server’s response will include a STATUS CODE indicating if the request succeeded or failed, as well as other details
+- The server’s response will include a status code indicating if the request succeeded or failed, as well as other details
-- The FIRST digit indicates the class of the response:
+- The first digit indicates the class of the response:
     - 1xx : Informational - request was received, continuing process
     - 2xx : Successful - request was successfully received, understood, and accepted
     - 3xx : Redirection - further action needs to be taken in order to complete the request